-cobas® MTB for use on the cobas® 6800/8800 Systems is an automated, qualitative in vitro diagnostic test, that utilizes real-time polymerase chain reaction (PCR), for the direct detection of Mycobacterium tuberculosis complex (MTBC) DNA in either acid-fast bacilli (AFB) smear-positive or smear-negative, human respiratory specimens; including raw sputum, and digested and decontaminated (N-acetyl-L-cysteine/NaOH [NALC-NaOH]-treated) sputum and bronchoalveolar lavage (BAL) samples.
+cobas° MTB for use on the cobas° 5800/6800/8800 Systems is an automated, qualitative in vitro diagnostic test, that utilizes real-time polymerase chain reaction (PCR), for the direct detection of Mycobacterium tuberculosis complex (MTBC) DNA, in human respiratory specimens; including raw sputum, and digested and decontaminated (N-acetyl-L-cysteine/NaOH [NALC-NaOH]-treated) sputum and bronchoalveolar lavage (BAL) samples.

 This test is for use with specimens from patients who are suspected of Mycobacterium tuberculosis infection, and who are not taking antituberculosis therapy.
-This test is intended for the aid of pulmonary tuberculosis diagnosis, and in conjunction with culture and other laboratory findings, as well as clinical signs and symptoms.
+This test is intended as an aid in the diagnosis of pulmonary tuberculosis, and in conjunction with other laboratory findings, as well as clinical signs and symptoms.